BambooHR/guardrail/README.md

 ## Introduction

-Guardrail is a static analysis engine for PHP.
+Guardrail is a static analysis engine for PHP 5 - 7.
 Guardrail will index your code base, learn every symbol, and then confirm that every file in the system uses those symbols in a way that makes sense.
 For example, if you have a function call to an undefined function, it will be found by Guardrail.